 The company appointed industry veteran Laurie Potratz to lead the program.
-As vice president of global channels and alliances, she is responsible for delivering a “comprehensive channel program that empowers partners to deliver actionable Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations understand the risks common and severe external threats, used to inform decisions regarding the subject’s response.
-LookingGlass Cyber (n) - Actionable, relevant, and timely information that can help when assessing the security posture of an organization.
-A little more left.
-No no, that’s now too far... to their customers.”
+As vice president of global channels and alliances, she is responsible for delivering a “comprehensive channel program that empowers partners to deliver actionable Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations make inform decisions regarding their response to the threat. to their customers.”

 Potratz tells Channel Partners that LookingGlass has acquired several companies, with the most recent acquisition in December 2015.
 Each company had its own channel strategy.